Jonah Shacknai: Personal life

-Shacknai has been married twice, and is the father of five children.
+Shacknai has been married three times, and is the father of five children.
 One of his children, Max, was injured in July 2011, two days before Shacknai's then-girlfriend Rebecca Zahau died.
 Max died in the hospital soon afterwards.
 San Diego Sheriff Bill Gore announced on September 2, 2011, that Zahau's death was a suicide while the younger Shacknai's death had been ruled an accident, and that neither was the result of foul play.
 Members of Zahau's family disputed this finding and filed a $10 million wrongful death lawsuit against Jonah Shacknai's brother Adam.
 The jury in that civil trial found Adam Shacknai responsible for Zahau's death and granted her family a $5 million judgment for loss of love and companionship as well as an additional $167,000 for the loss of financial support Zahau would have provided her mother and siblings.
 In February 2019, Adam Shacknai appealed the judgment with the defense arguing procedural errors and juror misconduct.
 Prior to final arguments being presented to the judge, Shacknai's insurance company and the Zahau family reached a settlement of $600,000 resulting in the civil case being dismissed with prejudice, and vacating the original $5 million judgment.

 Shacknai hired public relations firm Sitrick and Company to represent him the week after Zahau's death.
 In response to media inquiries, a Sitrick and Company employee stated that he had hired the firm to handle his large volume of incoming calls in the days after the deaths, to give him time to grieve and make arrangements for the funerals.